cvlab-columbia/zero123/README.md

  <sup>1</sup>Columbia University, <sup>2</sup>Toyota Research Institute

 ## Updates
+### If you haven't started downloading the dataset, please hold it until further updates as the link will be closed shortly due to unexpected high traffic.
+We will update with new methods to download shortly.
+Sorry for the inconvenience.
 ### We have released [training script](https://github.com/cvlab-columbia/zero123#training-script-preliminary) and [objaverse rendering](https://github.com/cvlab-columbia/zero123#objaverse-rendering-preliminary)!
 ### $\text{\color{red}{Live demo released}}$ 🤗: https://huggingface.co/spaces/cvlab/zero123-live.
 Shout out to Huggingface for funding this demo!!
 ### We've optimized our code base with some simple tricks and the current demo runs at around 22GB VRAM so it's runnable on a RTX 3090/4090(Ti)!